 It is a hot summer day.
 There is something about to happen in the green garden of the Slovak Embassy in Australian Canberra.
 Professional photographer Jozef Spišák is preparing promo materials and postcards and slowly reveals pictures of women from the wrap folia.
 Gorgeous girls in costumes, both young and older, pictured on dark background, in calash or scarf, with tails or pretzel braid, richly embroidered blouse or coat.
 One by one all these treasures of the Slovak folk traditions are unveiled.

 „It’s called a Fine Art Print.
 That means the pictures are printed on a special high quality paper with UV stability.
 Photo paper is glued on special Dibond surface made in the USA.
 This material is used in the world-known galleries for presentation of the priceless artworks,“ explains Jozef Spišák, photographs author. „I have chosen 35 prints for this exhibition.
-The complete collection of the project Oh, Women, Women, prepared together with ethnologist and folklore methodologist, Ms Linda Štulajterova, comprises 80 photographs, though.“
+Project Oh, Women, Women contains a collection of 80 Fine Arts photography prints.

 There are women in beautiful, unique costumes on the photographs.
 You might expect the Slovak girls to be photographed somewhere in the countryside, on the meadow or sitting on wooden bench in front of the traditional Slovak house.
 That, however, would be wrong.
 All photographs have simple black background. „For me the black is colour of purity, elegance and perfection,“ says Jozef Spišák.
 And really, prints seem to be connecting tradition with modernity and the black background delivers luxury style and class.